Peripherals

 The research into the housing took months and Achim spoke to countless contemporary witnesses.

 A list of all known Apple-1 with original wooden Byte Shop cases is here.
-The case were made of Koa wood.
+The cases were made of Koa wood.
 The story of the wooden Byte Shop cases is published here

 Other cases

-Most owners just used the computer without a case or had chosen custom made cases.
-Owners were pretty creative when it came to the case: wooden cases, plastic cases, metal cases, 19 inch rack, briefcase or even just a wooden board.
+Most owners just used the computer without a case or chose custom-made cases.
+Owners were pretty creative when it came to the case: wooden cases, plastic cases, metal cases, 19-inch racks, briefcases, or even just a wooden board.

 Byte Shop case The unique routed wooden case is listed in the Apple-1 Registry as #70.
 It was donated to the Smithsonian by Mike Williams.